 - 1. Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-SPDAT), which is used for single adults and households without children under the age of 18. - 2.
-Family Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-F-SPDAT), which is used for households with at least one adult and one child under 18 years of age.

-3. Transition-Age Youth Vulnerability Index-Service Prioritization Decision Assistance Tool (TAY-VI-SPDAT), which is used for youth aged 24 years and younger.
+Family Vulnerability Index-Service Prioritization Decision Assistance Tool (VI-F-SPDAT), which is used for households with at least one adult and one child under 18 years of age. - 3.
+Transition-Age Youth Vulnerability Index-Service Prioritization Decision Assistance Tool (TAY-VI-SPDAT), which is used for youth aged 24 years and younger.

 The overall coordinated entry system, and specifically the VI-SPDAT, is currently under review by the Michigan Interagency Council on Homelessness.
 In early 2020, the Michigan Homeless Policy Council organized a statewide taskforce on the VI-SPDAT, to research and gather feedback from stakeholders on how the implementation of the tool has impacted those seeking services.
 Michigan's Campaign to End Homelessness 2023-2025 Action Plan outlines a strategy to determine new tool(s) to replace the VI-SPDAT to help create equity and address disparities in coordinated entry by December 2023.
 The goal is to develop or select a new screening tool that meets the needs of all those who seek housing.
+The January 2024 update from Michigan Campaign to End Homelessness indicates that a workgroup is being formed to create a pilot program.